-General recommendation: if production is stopped completely, manually stop the compressors, even if they are integrated in a central controller.
+- General recommendation: if production is stopped completely, manually stop the compressor, even if they are integrated in a central controller.
 If this is not done, it’s possible that the machine will run at minimal capacity to compensate for small leaks in your compressed air network.
 This may be harmful (for example, it will create condensate in GA machines).

-Water-cooled air compressors.
-After stopping be sure to isolate the water supply.
+- Water-cooled air compressors: After stopping be sure to isolate the water supply.
 This will stop condensate forming inside the compressor element(s).
 Don’t forget to turn it back on at start up.
 Please make sure any air blast cooling systems are turned off.

-Atlas Copco Z compressors – These need the main drive shaft to be manually rotated via the motor drive coupling, 3 complete rotations, once a week.
+- Atlas Copco Z compressors: these need the main drive shaft to be manually rotated via the motor drive coupling, 3 complete rotations, once a week.
 This is to prevent the low pressure and high pressure compression stages from seizing up during a long period of down time.
 If the Z Compressor is a VSD version, don’t forget to turn the power supply back on after turning the compressor over by hand, to protect the inverter drive capacitors.

-Starting an air compressor up after long periods of shutdown
+Starting up after long periods of shutdown

 Before turning equipment back into operation, a visual inspection is needed.